jec-project/jec-wiki-content/resources/articles/pages/creating-restful-apis-with-jec-part-1.md

 As GlassCat is the default JEC implementation, _Sandcat_ is the default JARS implementation, built over the GlassCat core API.
 However, the developer does not need to worry about how GlassCat and Sandcat work together.
 By creating a project from the microservice GPM (_Glasscat Project Model_), a pre-configured environment is ready to use and deploy.

-Moreover, [JEC CLI][jec-cli-url] ships with built-in tools that simplify the creation of custom resources and test suites.
+Moreover, [JEC CLI](http://jecproject.org/wiki/docs/reference/jec-cli/jec-cli) ships with built-in tools that simplify the creation of custom resources and test suites.

 ### Some Words About JEC Portability